Rail Operations Centre, Alexandria, Sydney

 Masonry cladding on steel or concrete framed structures is normally supported by stainless steel shelf angle.

-Helifix repair and reinforcement products, with their concealed non-disruptive installation techniques, help to preserve our built environment.
+Helifix repair and reinforcement products, with their concealed non-disruptive installation techniques, help to preserve our built environment and strengthen existing masonry structures.
+The range comprises innovative helical wall ties, fixings and masonry repair systems.